severeum/go-severeum/cmd/clef/README.md

 Clef
 ----
-Clef can be used to sign transactions and data and is meant as a replacement for ssev's account management.
+Clef can be used to sign transactions and data and is meant as a replacement for seth's account management.
-This allows DApps not to depend on ssev's account management.
+This allows DApps not to depend on seth's account management.
 When a DApp wants to sign data it can send the data to the signer, the signer will then provide the user with context and asks the user for permission to sign the data.
 If the users grants the signing request the signer will send the signature back to the DApp.